What the Richmond and North Kingston by-election win means for young Feminists

 - Those who are sick to the stomach of being force-fed the politics of fear displayed in some commercial media.

-The UK, and indeed the so called ‘progressive’ Western World, has recently been seen as trapped in a dark and increasingly right-wing political tunnel, which in turn emotionally has a knock-on effect on voter apathy.
+The UK, and indeed the so called ‘progressive’ Western World, has become sucked into in a dark and increasingly right-wing political hole, a tunnel if you like, which in turn emotionally has a knock-on effect on voter apathy.
 But if we bring our perspectives together, we too can elect those who represent as Sarah so eloquently delivered in her acceptance speech:

 You can watch Sarah’s who acceptance speech on YouTube here.